 - Recurrent episodes of consuming larger than normal amounts of food within a 2-hour period, accompanied by a sense of lack of control.

-- Binge eating is accompanied by at least three of these behaviors: Eating more rapidly than normal; eating until feeling uncomfortably full; eating large amounts of food even when not hungry; eating alone because of embarrassment by how much one is consuming; feeling extremely guilty, depressed, or disgusted with oneself after a binge eating episode.
+- At least 3 of these additional of these behaviors: Eating more rapidly than normal; eating until feeling uncomfortably full; eating large amounts of food even when not hungry; eating alone because of embarrassment by how much one is consuming; feeling extremely guilty, depressed, or disgusted with oneself after a binge eating episode.

-- Binge eating is often done in secrecy.
+- Eating in secrecy.
 People who binge eat are usually very ashamed of their eating behavior and try to conceal it.